 Big Tree climbing at Wimpole Estate

+One of Museum Girl and Dad’s highlights of last October half term.
 Explore Wimpole Estate from the tree tops with The Big Tree Climbing Company.
 Alongside two skilled and friendly instructors, scale some of Wimpole’s giant trees all the way to the top using ropes and harnesses.
 If you’re feeling brave, try some branch walking before returning safely to the ground.
-This one is not just for kids – the whole family is encouraged to join in.
-22 and 23 October 2022. £25 per person, book ahead.
+The whole family is encouraged to join in.
+24-27 October 2023. £25 per person, book.
 Ages 6+.

 Art Sundays at Dulwich Picture Gallery